9 Top Podcast Recording Apps [Expert Picks]

 Pros

-• Comes with a mobile app to record podcasts on-the-go
+• Comes with a mobile app to record podcasts on the go

 • Integrates with Descript to make it easier to edit podcasts

-• Simple interface and your guests can join your recording easily
+• Simple interface, and your guests can join your recording easily

 • Allows remote and video recording